Let’s explain the SOLID principles using the characters and situations from the beloved village Indian drama Panchayat on PrimeVideo!

 Depend on contracts, not specific people

-Suppose the village development depends only on Abhishek…
+Suppose development depends only on Abhishek…

 If he quits, the system collapses.

-🎯 Depend on abstract behavior, not a specific person.
+Depend on abstract behavior, not individual presence

 🎉 Final Recap – Panchayat Style